zeus-health/ctw-component-library/.changeset/angry-dryers-boil.md

 "@zus-health/ctw-component-library": patch
 ---

-Changing title in conditions history to category
+Change title in conditions history to category